-The Charity continued throughout 2018 with its prime role of maintaining and improving its residential and non-residential Club for the use and accommodation of Members and making available to them such other services, recreational facilities and leisure time activities at prices that could be afforded by all the Members.
-In 2018 this was achieved by practical completion of the new extension.
+The Charity continued throughout 2019 with its prime role of maintaining and improving its residential and non-residential Club for the use and accommodation of Members and making available to them such other services, recreational facilities and leisure time activities at prices that could be afforded by all the Members.
+In 2019 the Club carried out repairs to the stone work at the front of the building, refurbished the staff changing room, refurbished a lower basement area to provide a new office for the Chef and a training room for the staff.
+The Squadron Badges which depict so much history associated with the Club were re-hung in certain areas of the Club.